About the G-Force Mentor Program

 The Collegiate G-Force Organization is a peer mentoring program that enables and encourages high school students to realize their full potential and ability to pursue higher education.

 The program is part of the Texas Higher Education Coordinating Board College for All Texans Campaign “Education.
 Go Get It.”
-The goal is to create the momentum to enroll 630,000 high school students into higher education by 2015.
+The goal of this campaign is to create the momentum to enroll 630,000 high school students into higher education by 2015.

-G-Force mentors assist one-on-one with 9-12th grade students to create a college-going culture.
-They guide and teach high school students how to enroll in any college or university as well as how to apply for scholarships, financial aid, and freshmen orientation.
+- Guide and teach high-school students how to enroll in any college or university as well as how to apply for scholarships, financial aid, and freshmen orientation.

 - Raise awareness about the value of higher education

-- Motivate high school students to successfully pursue higher education
+- Motivate high school students to pursue higher education

-- Mentors must maintain a 2.8 GPA, and be enrolled in a minimum of 12 credit hours (undergrad) or 9 credit hours (grad).
+- Mentors must maintain a 2.8 GPA, and be enrolled in a minimum of 12 credit hours (undergraduate) or 9 credit hours (graduate).

-- Mentors must be available to accommodate Go Center visits, MGC events and other Go program activities.
+- Mentors must be available to accommodate Go Center visits, Mobile Go Center events and other Go program activities.